vime-js/vime/docs/docs/getting-started/installation.md

 ## Vue

-> Vue... you are like [Bob Ross](https://www.google.com/search?q=bob+ross), you enjoy painting pretty 🌳 ⛰️ ☁️ &nbsp;all-in-one place.

 You have two options with Vue due to it having perfect [web components support](https://custom-elements-everywhere.com/#vue).
 You can either follow the instructions [here](https://stenciljs.com/docs/vue) for loading the web components in their natural form, or you can use the Vue bindings from the `@vime/vue` package, which wraps all the web components inside Vue components so you can feel right at home.
 Some other advantages for using `@vime/vue` include typed + documented components, and additional helpers for extending Vime with custom components.

 Let's first load the CSS for the player themes, which are small files that only contain a bunch of CSS variables for styling the player.
 Add the following to the root of your application...